KshitizBisht/research-project/research_notes/parquet_orc.md

 ## Stripe information
 - body of the file is divided into stripes.
 - each stripe is self contained and may be read using only its own bytes combined with footer ans postscript.
-- each stripe contains only entire row so that rows never straddle stipe boundaries.
+- each stripe contains only entire row so that rows never straddle stripe boundaries.
 - stripes have three section : set of indexes for the rows within stipe, data itself and stripe footer.

 message StripeInformation {